Key Points:

 An example is the backstory and belongings of Franz Pulbaum, below:

-In the final room, there’s a full roster of both the passengers that survived and those that perished that night.
+In the final room, there’s a full roster of both the passengers who survived and those who perished that night.

 This room is also where you could scan the boarding pass you received before entering to see if you made it.
 My passenger, Frederick James Banfield did not.